Home

 Ann Frank Museum, Amsterdam

-Douglas firs, Het Loo Palace, Nl.
+Douglas firs, Het Loo Palace, Netherlands.

 Photo: Jeroen Philippona

 One Dutch tree that has been much in the news in is the "Anne Frank Tree" in Amsterdam (left).
 The chestnut tree had comforted the girl while she hid from Nazis in WWII and she described it in her diary: "From my favorite spot on the floor I look up at the blue sky and the bare chestnut tree. . .
-As long as this exists . . . and I may live to see it, this sunshine, the cloudless skies - while this lasts I cannot be unhappy."
-Now diseased, Amsterdam officials planned to cut down the 150 year old tree on 21 November 2007 but protesters claimed its historic value made it imperative to preserve the chestnut at all costs.
-A website has been dedicated to this aim: Anne Frank Tree.
+As long as this exists . . . and I may live to see it, this sunshine, the cloudless skies – while this lasts I cannot be unhappy."
+Now diseased, Amsterdam officials had planned to cut down the 150 year old tree on 21 November 2007, but protesters claimed its historic value made it imperative to preserve the chestnut at all costs.
+A website dedicated to this aim is called "Anne Frank Tree."

 Oak of Guillotin, Bretagne, France.